-Annuities: How they work, and things to consider
+Annuities: How they work, and what to consider before purchasing one

 There are different types of annuities, but in a nutshell, here’s how an annuity works: You give the annuity provider a large lump sum, say $150,000, of your retirement savings.
 The annuity company takes total control over this lump sum of money and, in exchange, offers you a contract guaranteeing that you will be paid a set amount every month when you retire.